learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/intro-to-git/LECTURE.md

 + Understand the purpose of Git and GitHub, commit locally, and push to a remote repository.

 ## Motivation / Why Should You Care?
 + How many of you have used Google Docs?
-It’s a great way to store documents online and makes it easy to collaborate with other people.
-It works best for files like word documents and spreadsheets, but it isn’t equipped to store code.
-Thankfully, there’s GitHub, which is basically the Google Docs of code.
+It's a great way to store documents online and makes it easy to collaborate with other people.
+It works best for files like word documents and spreadsheets, but it isn't equipped to store code.
+Thankfully, there's GitHub, which is basically the Google Docs of code.
 + Almost all major apps are stored publically or privately on GitHub.
 Octomaps is a cool app some previous precollege students made that shows all the different places all over the word that programmers are collaborating from.
 [Octomaps](http://octomaps.com/) -- enter in Ruby for Repository Owner and Ruby for Repository name and you'll see all the people contributing to the language you're learning.
 + GitHub is a service that allows us to store and share our code online and it uses this special language we can use on our command line or terminal called git.
 + What makes git really powerful is that it's a version control system.
 It's like a time machine for your code because every save is a snapshot to what your code says right then.